lamhq/tech-notes/pages/devops/aws/security/6-identity-management/iam.md

 The root user has complete access to all AWS services and resources in your account, as well as your billing and personal information.

-### Access keys

-The AWS root user has two sets of credentials associated with it:
-- One set of credentials is the **email address and password** used to create the account.
-This allows you to access the AWS Management Console.
-- The second set of credentials is called **access keys**, which allow you to make programmatic requests from the AWS Command Line Interface (AWS CLI) or AWS API.

-**Access keys** consist of two parts:
-- An access key ID, for example, A2lAl5EXAMPLE
-- A secret access key, for example, wJalrFE/KbEKxE
+Multi-factor authentication (MFA) can be enabled/enforced for the AWS root account and for individual users under the account.

-### Best Practices
+Best Practices:
 - Choose a strong password for the root user.
 - [Enable MFA](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html) on your root user
 - Delete your root user's access keys in [My Security Credentials page](https://console.aws.amazon.com/iam/home?#security_credential)
-- Do not use the root user for everyday tasks.
+- Do not use the root account for anything other than billing.
 - Create an admin group for you administrators, and assign the appropriate permissions to this group.
 Create user accounts for administrators and add user to admin group.

-## IAM User

-An IAM user is an identity that you create in AWS.
-It represents the person or application that interacts with AWS services and resources.

-It consists of a name and credentials.
-When creating a user, you can choose to provide the user:

-- Access to the AWS Management Console
-- Programmatic access to the AWS Command Line Interface (AWS CLI) and AWS Application Programming Interface (AWS API)

-To allow the IAM user to perform specific actions in AWS, you must grant the IAM user the necessary permissions.

-**Best practice**: Create individual IAM users for each person who needs to access AWS.
-This provides additional security by allowing each IAM user to have a unique set of security credentials.

-## IAM Group

-An IAM group is a collection of users.
-All users in the group inherit the permissions assigned to the group.

-- Groups can have many users.
-- Users can belong to many groups.
-- Groups cannot belong to groups.

-## Amazon Resource Names (ARNs)
+## Amazon Resource Names

-Amazon Resource Names are uniquely identify a resource within Amazon.
+Amazon Resource Names (ARNs) are uniquely identify a resource within Amazon.

 ![](./images/arn-format.png)